clearlyzerolxd/TU2Net/README.md

 - [ ] Add option of whether to normalize during training and sampling
 - [x] Fix sampling picture display
 - [ ] Sample results in training using eam model
+- [ ] Use configuration files to manage training scripts